 A new solution

 Fast forward to 2018.
 You are making a web app again.
 This time using Elixir.
 Again you need to periodically execute a command to delete temporary files.
 Instead of using cron, you use Elixir.
 With Elixir it is easy to add extra processes that can run code when you want.
 A very simple GenServer is all it takes to periodically run a command.
-If you prefer, there is a library, Quantum, that uses the same kind of syntax as cron.
+If you prefer, there are libraries such as Quantum or SchedEx, that use the same kind of syntax as cron.